AndreOskarAndersen/NeuralNetwork/README.md

 [Inputlayer.py](https://github.com/KeenbitGitHub/NeuralNetwork/blob/master/InputLayer.py) Contains the class of an input layer.

 ### Functionality
-Currently, the neural network only supports the sigmoid activationfunction and the squared mean error.
+Currently, the neural network only supports the sigmoid and relu activationfunctions and the squared mean error.

 ## User Guide
 ### Requirements